 The process of manufacturing cellular therapies is susceptible to product loss due to contamination, equipment failure or improper installation or operation of equipment, or vendor or operator error.
 Even minor deviations from normal manufacturing and distribution processes for any of our product candidates could result in reduced production yields, impact to key product quality attributes, and other supply disruptions.
 Product defects can also occur unexpectedly.
 If microbial, viral or other contaminations are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made, these manufacturing facilities may need to be closed for an extended period of time to allow us to investigate and remedy the contamination.
-Because our multi-VST cell therapy product candidates are manufactured from the blood of third-party donors, the process of manufacturing is susceptible to the availability of the third-party donor material.
+Because our multi-VST-cell therapy product candidates are manufactured from the blood of third-party donors, the process of manufacturing is susceptible to the availability of the third-party donor material.
 The process of developing products that can be commercialized may be particularly challenging, even if they otherwise prove to be safe and effective.
 The manufacture of these product candidates involves complex processes.
 Some of these processes require specialized equipment and highly skilled and trained personnel.
 The process of manufacturing these product candidates will be susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process.
-Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process or ingress of microbiological material at any point in the process may result in contaminated or unusable product.
-This type of contaminations could result in delays in the manufacture of products which could result in delays in the development of our product candidates.
-These contaminations could also increase the risk of adverse side effects.
+Contamination with viruses or other pathogens in either the donor materials utilized in the manufacturing process of microbiological material at any point in the process may result in contaminated or unusable product.
+This type of contaminations could also increase the risk of adverse side effects.
 Furthermore, our allogeneic products ultimately consist of many individual cell lines, each with a different HLA profile.
 As a result, the selection and distribution of the appropriate cell line for therapeutic use in a patient requires close coordination between clinical operations, supply chain and quality assurance personnel.